 Opening Hours: 8h00 - 10h15 / 14h30 - 16h15

-Parents visiting the school café may go in and out via the Coffee Corner's exterior door and sign a visitors' register there.
-We ask that parents supervise their children at all times to ensure their safety.
+Parents visiting the school coffee corner may go in and out via the Coffee Corner's exterior door and sign a visitors' register there.
+We ask that parents always supervise their children to ensure their safety.

 HEALTH AND SAFETY